MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 single-fibre white matter, which can subsequently be used for single-tissue (constrained) spherical deconvolution.
 The algorithm iterates between performing CSD and estimating a response function from all voxels detected as being 'single-fibre' from the CSD result itself.
-The criterium for a voxel to be 'single-fibre' is based on the ratio of the amplitude of second tallest to the tallest peak.
+The criterion for a voxel to be 'single-fibre' is based on the ratio of the amplitude of second tallest to the tallest peak.
 The method is initialised with a 'fat' response function; i.e., a response function that is safely deemed to be much less 'sharp' than the true response function.

-This algorithm has occasionally been found to behave unstable and converge towards suboptimal solutions.
+This algorithm has occasionally been found to be unstable and converge towards suboptimal solutions.
 The ``tournier`` algorithm has been engineered to overcome some of the issues believed to be the cause of these instabilities (see some discussion on this topic